khannashiv/Kubernetes-Practice/Basics/implementation.md

   **Deploying service using YAML file.**

-- We have followed official documentaion to deploy pod in top of minikube cluster.
+- We have followed official documentaion to deploy service in top of minikube cluster.
     - Ref : https://kubernetes.io/docs/concepts/services-networking/service/

         - Here we have created service.yaml file, the Service type field in service.yaml determines how the service is exposed.